-RE: Request to Operate to a Different Voltage Limit than the PJM Baseline Voltage Limits for a PJM Open Access Transmission Tariff Facility
+RE: Request to Operate to a Different Voltage Limit than the PJM Baseline Voltage Limits for a

+Generator or Other Non-PJM Open Access Transmission Tariff Facility.

 We request that PJM operate to a voltage limit different from the PJM Baseline Voltage Limits at the specific bus identified below.
+If this bus limitation results in "off-cost" operation appropriate billing will be made to the PJM Member/Requestor.